esunyk/CC_WS1718/Flex_Bison_Code/README.md

 __Parameters__
 -p (optional): enable parse tracing for input
 -s (optional): enable scanner tracing for input
 The last parameter (required) should be either a file path or __-m__.
-In the first case the file is taken as input, in the second case user input is taken interactively, written to a temporary file and used as input.
+In the first case the file is used as input, in the second case user input is taken interactively and written to a temporary file, which is then used as input.

 ## Directory Contents